Fact checked

 Be aware that each of these assets can have their own financial and tax implications so it can be helpful to consult with a financial or legal expert.

-2. Probate and Inventory: The executor must apply for probate.
+The executor may need to apply for probate to continue administering the estate.
 Probate is the legal process that confirms the validity of a will and grants the executor the authority to act on behalf of the estate.
 The probate process and fees vary by province and territory in Canada.
 For example, probate fees in Ontario are different from fees in Newfoundland and Labrador.
-As the will begins going through probate, the executor will identify all the assets and reach out to potential beneficiaries.
+As the will begins going through probate, the executor will identify all the assets and reach out to potential beneficiaries about the application.

 Keep in mind that the timeline of the inheritance process can vary widely based on several factors, including the complexity of the estate, the presence of disputes among beneficiaries or creditors, and the efficiency of the executor or administrator.